DiamondDemon669/js_control/README.md

 tab = js.WSSTab("127.0.0.1", 16388, tabdata) # Connect to browser tab
 document = js.Object("document", tab) # Locate document object on tab

-myelement = document.createElement('"p"')
+myelement = document.createElement("p")
-myelement.innerHTML = '"I ran javascript"' # You must surround a string in two sets of quotes document.body.appendChild(myelement._name) # _name contains the javascript variable name
+myelement.innerHTML = "I ran javascript"
+document.body.appendChild(myelement)
 ```
-Notice that the string on the last line is surrounded in two pairs of quotes.
-This is because one pair will refer to a javascript variable name, not a string literal.
-If you need help with this, use the function `js.stringify(string)`.
-This does not apply to integers
+As of the latest update, you no longer need to place strings in double quotes.
+If you want to refer to a JS variable, use a new Variable object

 ## Data model